iscaca/AzureDevops/README.md

 Pipeline Stages

 1.CleanUp:
--Removes previous builds to maintain a clean workspace.
+-Removes previous builds to maintain a clean workspace with a bash script in cleanUp stage

 2.TerraformInitandPlan:
 -Initializes Terraform.